-1. Only Juniors and Seniors are eligible for early release.

-2. To be eligible a Junior or Senior must be signed up for seven classes or six classes and a TA.
-If the Junior or Senior has a study hall, prior to his/her last period of the day and he/she is taking an online class he/she will report to study hall to work on the online class.

-3. A Junior or Senior can take the release, during eighth hour if they have an eighth hour study hall.

-4. Students may not leave early from the class preceding the release, nor arrive late for class following the release (if not during 8th hour).
+- 1. Only Juniors and Seniors are eligible for early release. - 2.
+To be eligible a Junior or Senior must be signed up for seven classes or six classes and a TA.
+If the Junior or Senior has a study hall, prior to his/her last period of the day and he/she is taking an online class he/she will report to study hall to work on the online class. - 3.
+A Junior or Senior can take the release, during eighth hour if they have an eighth hour study hall. - 4.
+Students may not leave early from the class preceding the release, nor arrive late for class following the release (if not during 8th hour).
 This behavior will constitute loss of the release privilege for a minimum of 10 school days.
 The student will be assigned to study hall until privileges are reinstated.

-5. If a student is on the failing/concerned list, they will lose their privileges until they are off the list.
-The student will be assigned to study hall until privileges are reinstated.

-6. If a student is referred to the office for behavior/disciplinary reasons, privileges will be taken away for a minimum of 10 school days.
-The principal reserves the right to permanently take away privileges for behavior detrimental to fellow students, staff, or the school district.

-7. Complaints from Sidney residents and/or businesses concerning the behavior of a student, including driving habits, will lead to a loss of privileges for a period of time of up to 20 school days up to permanent loss of privileges, as determined by the principal.

-8. Parent/guardian permission is required!
+- 5. If a student is on the failing/concerned list, they will lose their privileges until they are off the list.
+The student will be assigned to study hall until privileges are reinstated. - 6.
+If a student is referred to the office for behavior/disciplinary reasons, privileges will be taken away for a minimum of 10 school days.
+The principal reserves the right to permanently take away privileges for behavior detrimental to fellow students, staff, or the school district. - 7.
+Complaints from Sidney residents and/or businesses concerning the behavior of a student, including driving habits, will lead to a loss of privileges for a period of time of up to 20 school days up to permanent loss of privileges, as determined by the principal. - 8.
+Parent/guardian permission is required!
 If parents/guardians do not wish their child to participate, the child will be assigned to study hall.

-9. The procedures will be reviewed by the Board of Directors on an ongoing basis and may be revoked at any time by the Board of Directors.

-This form is for the parent/guardian to sign, giving their child permission to leave during a designated release time.
-If your child has 8th hour study hall, they will take the release time 8th hour.

-I/we give permission for to leave school during period each day.
-I/we have been provided with a copy of the guidelines and procedures.

-parent/guardian signature date
+9. The procedures will be reviewed by the B time by the Board of Directors. toard of Directors on an ongoing basis and may be revoked at a This form is for the parent/guardian to sig release time.
+If your child has 8 th hour study hall, t en, giving their child permission to leave during a designated they will take the release time 8 th hour.
+I/we give permission forperiod each day.
+I/we have been provide procedures. to leave school during led with a copy of the guidelines and parent/guardian s signaturedate student signature date

-student signature